mike-babb/finding_anagrams/README.md

 ``` python
 [1, 0, 1, 0, 2, 0, 0, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0]
 ```
 Doing this for each word enables the rapid comparison of a focal word with *all other words*.
 This is accomplished by subtracting the focal vector from the `char_matrix`.
-Calling [`np.min(axis=1)`](https://numpy.org/doc/stable//reference/generated/numpy.min.html) generates a vector of length approximatley $216K$ that contains the smallest value in each row.
+Calling [`np.min(axis=1)`](https://numpy.org/doc/stable//reference/generated/numpy.min.html) generates a vector of length approximately $216K$ that contains the smallest value in each row.
 The resulting vector features a combination of positive, negative, and zero values.
 Negative values indicate that the focal word has letters not found in other words.
 A value GTE zero means that the letters in the focal word are found in other words.
 A boolean operation is then used to select which indices are greater than or equal to $0$.
 These indices correspond to parent words of the focal word.
 For example, `archdetective` is a parent word of `achiever`:
 ``` python
 >>> import numpy as np
 >>> archdetective = np.array([1, 0, 2, 1, 3, 0, 0, 1, 1, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 2, 0, 1, 0, 0, 0, 0])